ceinfo/BigDataGroupProject/README.md

     - NULL:count - the number of empty string records
     - INVALID:datatype,semantic,rule(#), rule(#,#) - if multiple datatypes/semantics are found or rule violations for this column
        * rule 1 = if date field is < 1957
-       * rule 2 = if from date > to date (indicates crime occurred before the start date)
+       * rule 2 = if from date > to date (indicates crime completed before the start date)
-       * rule 3 = if from date > report date (indicates crime occurred before the reported date)
+       * rule 3 = if from date > report date (indicates crime reported before the start date)
        Example:  The example below shows rule(1), rule(2) indicating that column 1 also contained values that violated rule 1 and 2.

   Note:  If no data is available, then the field is omitted.